 Executive Director of NY Tech Meetup (NYTM) Jessica Lawrence is the Executive Director of NY Tech Meetup (NYTM), the largest Meetup in the world and a non-profit organization supporting New York’s growing technology community.

 NYTM’s goal is to build a sustainable and diverse technology industry that drives economic growth, leads innovation, and creates positive, high-impact change.
+The organization’s perennially sold-out monthly events have served as a springboard for hundreds of the city’s technology start-ups from Tumblr to Foursquare to Livestream.
 What I Learned From Breaking the Law.
 The Raines family in Michigan, August 1969 (Photo courtesy of 1971) Editor’s Note: This lecture, given to the Society of Christian Ethics on January 10, 2015, is reprinted with the permission of the author.

 The rest is -- or isn't -- history, depending on your point of view The Washington Post Magazine, Sunday, July 27, 1997, p.
 Einstein belief in god childish.
 Why I Am Not A Christian, by Bertrand Russell.
 Introductory note: Russell delivered this lecture on March 6, 1927 to the National Secular Society, South London Branch, at Battersea Town Hall.